All Products

 • persistentVolumeClaim: the name of the PVC.

-2. Run the following command to query the status of the restore task:
+2. Run the following command to query the status of the restore task.

-kubectl -ncsdr describe applicationrestore <Backup name>
+kubectl -ncsdr describe applicationrestore <your-restore-name>

 kubectl -ncsdr get pod | grep csdr-velero

-kubectl -ncsdr exec -it <Name of the csdr-velero pod> -- /velero describe restore <Restore name> --details
+kubectl -ncsdr exec -it <csdr-velero-pod-name> -- /velero describe restore <your-restore-name> --details

-Expected results:
+Expected output:

 Warnings: